Cybersecurity UPSC Notes: Threats, Frameworks & More

 Cyber Warfare

-Cyber warfare involves the use of digital attacks by one nation to disrupt the vital infrastructure or systems of another.
-These attacks can target government agencies, military systems, and civilian infrastructure, causing significant economic and operational damage.
-A notable example is the 2007 cyber-attacks on Estonia, which targeted government and financial systems, crippling the nation’s digital infrastructure.
+Cyberwarfare also entails digital attacks by one nation to disrupt the vital infrastructure or system of another.
+Active attacks can be sourced to government agencies, military systems, and civilian infrastructures with very serious economic and operational damage.
+One very good example is the attacks on Estonia’s governmental, financial, and infrastructural systems in 2007 to paralyze its digital infrastructures.

 Cyber Espionage